The Document Asset is used to display documents in a scroll or book format.

 - DPI: render quality for the document

-- Show curtain shadows: show a feedback when more pages are browsable
+- Show curtain shadows: display visual feedback when more pages are browsable

 See Triggers Overview to get details of common triggers shared by all assets